 Musicians & Recording Professionals

 The Empire Professional Series represents the highest standards in audio reproduction.
 Designed for mixing on stage or in studio, the EP Series delivers music as it was meant to be heard.
 Crystal-clear sound, incredible isolation, and anti-fatiguing properties are hallmarks of this lineup.
-If you're looking for a tops-in-fidelity IEM that's fit for wearing all day, look no further than the EP Series.
+If you're looking for a tops-in-fidelity IEM that's suitable for wearing all day, look no further than the EP Series.

 Who is Empire Ears?